is squaring off with the Big Bad

 - Shaman King has a notable example in the Japanese version of the anime.
 All the main characters(bar one) have gathered together to defeat Hao, and we are treated to an almost full rendition of one of the Theme Music Power-Up songs as the characters bind him in place and recalls their friend.
 Then they finally fire their supposed finishing blow, complete with Hao's only real friend shouting out his name in alarm...
 Then the theme song abruptly stops as Hao breaks the bind with ease and send the supposed finishing blows off target without trying.

-- Soul Eater: After Kid finally gets to fight a Kishin he'd been running from most of the episode, action music starts playing... then Crona throws Ragnarok at it from offscreen, cutting off the music and the Kishin's head at the jaw.
+- Soul Eater: After Kid finally gets to fight the Flying Dutchman after he'd been running from him most of the episode, action music starts playing... then Crona throws Ragnarok at it from offscreen, cutting off the music and the Dutchman's head at the jaw.

-- Mighty Morphin' Power Rangers: The Movie pulls something similar.
+- Mighty Morphin' Power Rangers pulls something similar.
 As the team morphs for the first time in the film, we are treated to a pumped-up version of the theme song and obligatory posing, after which it is revealed that the bad guys have fled the scene during all the buildup.
 Even the post-reveal guitar riff sounds disappointed.

 - In The Lord of the Rings the theme charge of the Rohirrim cut short the moment the line met the műmakil.
 Not pretty.

 - Scott Pilgrim vs. The World: During Scott Pilgrim's first encounter with Gideon Graves, he dispatches Gideon's mooks accompanied by an up-tempo version of Sex Bob-omb's signature song, then leaps in for the kill ... only to be soundly smashed down by Gideon.
 Appropriately, the music segues straight into a video-game "you lose"-style 8-bit riff.